 - Energy Absorption: She can often mimic or absorb various energies when given enough time for analysis.
-Monica was capable of mimicking an energy shield spell created by Dr Strange, by matching it's energy signature.
+Monica was capable of mimicking an energy shield spell created by Dr. Strange, by matching its energy signature.
 She can also absorb energy not common to the electromagnetic spectrum, such as when she replicated and drained the verdant will-powered energies of an extra-dimensional emerald gladiator.

-- Size Manipulation: Monica's abilities also allow her shrink down to microscopic levels, which she utilizes to interact and disrupt various electronic interfaces.
+- Size Manipulation: Monica's abilities also allow her to shrink down to microscopic levels, which she utilizes to interact and disrupt various electronic interfaces.

 - Intangibility & Invisibility: Monica is often intangible in many of her energy forms, which allows her to phase through solid matter and turn invisible.

 Monica is a college and police academy graduate.
-She possess formidable leadership qualities and has law enforcement experience from her work with the New Orleans Harbor Patrol.
+She possesses formidable leadership qualities and has law enforcement experience from her work with the New Orleans Harbor Patrol.
 She is an excellent marksman, unarmed combatant, detective and swimmer with extensive nautical expertise.

 In the MC2 reality, Monica has a daughter named Blacklight.